jngseattle/BorderCrossing/README.md

 ## Modeling
 ### Baseline
 A baseline model was defined as the average over the last 12 months by day of week.
-The baseline is motivated by the day of week predictions referenced above from the University of California, and by Random Forest models that I performed which tended to predict the same values as the baseline model.
+The baseline is motivated by the day of week predictions referenced above from the University of California, and by predictions using Random Forest which tended to predict the same values as the baseline model.

 Predictions from the baseline model served as measuring stick for comparing the quality of my model.